 Working in an outsourcing job can be a hassle to your staff's muscle and joint health.
 The time spent sitting and working in front of the computer can put a strain on their neck, shoulders, wrists, and lower back.
 Sometimes, they'll have leg cramps from sitting too long.
-As their client, you can help ease their pain by checking out this list of possible muscle and joint problems that your outsourcing staff may face.
+As their client, you can help ease their pain by checking out this list of possible muscle and joint problems that impact sourcing workers may face.

 Repetitive Strain Injury or RSI

 Technically, repetitive strain injury is "a cumulative trauma disorder (CTD) stemming from prolonged repetitive, forceful, or awkward hand movements."
 It often results to long-term damage to the muscles, tendons and nerves around the neck, shoulders, arms, wrists, and hands.
 RSI reduces one's ability to perform fine motor movements, such as sewing and writing.
 People with RSI also find it difficult to hold an object, such as a cup or a book, for very long.

 Your outsourcing staff may be at risk for developing RSI if they used a computer for more than two to four hours each day and they don't take frequent breaks to rest and stretch their limbs.
 Their risk for RSI increases when they also have poor posture and they don't exercise regularly.
 Doing the opposite, starting with adopting good posture while sitting, standing and walking, will greatly reduce their risks of developing RSI.

 Carpal Tunnel Syndrome or CTS

 Carpal tunnel syndrome is a form of repetitive strain injury on the wrists.
 A band of fibrous tissue surrounds the wrists, and the tight space between that band of tissue and the wrist bone is called the carpal tunnel.
 The problem is centered on the median nerve that passes through the carpal tunnel.